 So, if a spouse wishes to apply, then children or parents will not be able to apply because the spouse has higher priority.
 However, any one person with equal priority can make the application so that if there are several children, all or any can apply.
 And if a person with a higher priority is ineligible because of incapacity, or if they choose to renounce their position, then the next entitled person can instead apply.

 Taking on the role and responsibility of executor of the Will or administrator of the estate can be burdensome.
-If you have been appointed executor or are considering taking on the role of administrator click here to read about the roles and responsibilities of a personal representative BEFORE you take on the role.
+If you have been appointed executor or are considering taking on the role of estate administrator, click here to read about the roles and responsibilities of a personal representative BEFORE you take on the role.

 If you need help working out what steps to take next where there is no will we are here to help.
 Contact us by phone or email, or click here to arrange your complimentary 15 minute call.